 - Postdoctoral Fellow, Center for International Security and Cooperation, Stanford University

 Ryan Ellis.
 Letters, Power Lines, and Other Dangerous Things: The Politics of Infrastructure Security.
-MIT Press (Forthcoming March 2020).
+MIT Press, 2020.

 Ryan Ellis and Vivek Mohan (eds.)
 Rewired: Cybersecurity Governance.
 Wiley, 2019.